Everything we know so far about Labour’s Freedom to Buy mortgage scheme

 What is the Freedom to Buy mortgage scheme?

-While there aren’t many details confirmed, Labour’s article about the Freedom to Buy scheme states that its intention is to help working people who struggle to save for a large deposit.
+While there aren’t many details confirmed, Labour’s article about the Freedom to Buy scheme states that its intention is to help working people who struggle to save for a large deposit by only needing to provide 5% deposit of the property's price.

 The article states: “The Tories are planning to axe the current mortgage guarantee scheme in June 2025 – denying 65,000 young people the opportunity to own their own home.
 In contrast, Labour will introduce a permanent, mortgage guarantee scheme, helping prospective homeowners who struggle to save for a large deposit.”